WangYuTum/odometry/README.md

-# Direct Stereo Semi-Dense Visual Odometry and 3D Reconstruction
+# Direct Dense RGB-D Visual Odometry and 3D Reconstruction
-This was a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
+This was previously a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
-The project implemented a direct semi-dense image alignment for tracking a Stereo Camera (only works on Kitti Dataset).
+This branch implements the direct dense RGB-D visual odometry and visualizations on TUM RGB-D Dataset.
+There's no guarantee of real-time performance since the tracking is dense.
 It is only an re-implementation and combination of existing algorithms.
 Some of the highlights:
-* **Real-time:** on a single Intel CPU core (>= 4th generation)
 * **Customized Optimization:** all optimization procedures are implemented from scratch, no [ceres-solver](http://ceres-solver.org/) or other optimization frameworks are used
-* **Algorithm Dependencies:** all important algorithms are implemented from scratch, such as disparity search, depth/geometry optimization, pose optimization, etc
+* **Algorithm Dependencies:** all important algorithms are implemented from scratch, such as geometry optimization, pose optimization, etc

-The project is still under **~~developing~~**.
+This branch is still under **~developing**.
-The project is already closed since the lecture has ended.
-However, it will go on as a personal project (**developing**).
-The plan is to implement a RGB-D odometry using the existing code blocks.
 Stereo odometry requires non-trivial calibrations and accurate stereo matchings, both are complicated during implementation especially real-time performance on a single CPU is needed.
 The RGB-D odometry utilizes monocular RGB as well as Depth outputs from the sensor (TUM RGB-D dataset or Intel Realsense), outputs camera trajectories as well as reconstructed 3D geometry.
 The benefit of directly using the depth output from a sensor is that the geometry estimation is much simpler and easy to be implemented.
 Although we still need to do calibration between the depth and RGB sensors if a live RGB-D sensor is used, otherwise we'll